diku-dk/futhark/docs/usage.rst

     options are supported.
 Be careful - some options can easily result in invalid results.

+  ``--list-devices``

+    List all OpenCL devices and platforms available on the system.

 There is rarely a need to use both ``-p`` and ``-d``.
 For example, to run on the first available NVIDIA GPU, ``-p NVIDIA`` is sufficient, as there is likely only a single device associated with this platform.